obiknows/weather-data/README.md

 This data stream acquired using the
 [OpenWeatherMap API](http://openweathermap.org/current)
-polls soundcloud every 5 seconds to see if someone has created any new music on the platform.
+polls soundcloud every 2 seconds to grab the current air pressure for the 10027 zipcode and stores that in a redis store.
+At the same time, on every entry on the redis store, we calculate a moving average of the air pressure and we send an alert via twitter, alerting us of the chance of rain.

-### Usage
+### Usage (TBD)

 1. clone and get up in that folder
 2. `websocketd --port=8080 --staticdir=. python monitor-soundcloud.py`